 Large IPOs and large primary / secondary offerings of non index-constituents are not subject to the Minimum Length of Trading Requirement and may be included in a Market Investable Equity Universe and the Standard Index outside of an Index Review.
-Please refer to Sub-section 3.2.4.1: IPOs and Other Early Inclusions for details.
+Please refer to Sub-section 3.2.7: Early Inclusions of Non-Index Constituents and IPOs for details.

-2.2.8 Minimum Foreign Room Requirement13
+2.2.8 Minimum Foreign Room Requirement12